ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 Development starts with the creation of an issue describing a task.
 A feature branch is created from `main`.
 The feature is implemented and tested locally.
 A pull request is opened and reviewed.
 After approval, the changes are merged into the `main` branch.

+We used pair working for complex tasks and areas with higher risk for example in our intergration of authentication.
+We typically worked in a "Driver" / "Navigator setup and rotated roles to spread knowledge across the team.
+These pair sessions helped allign coding style and achitecture design and reduced rework during code review, because design discussions happened before we implemented it.

 ### How to make Chirp! work locally

 The repository is cloned from GitHub.
 Dependencies are restored using `dotnet restore`.
 The database is initialized using Entity Framework Core migrations.
 The application is started using `dotnet run` from the **Chirp.Web** project.